 Runner-Up: Personal Capital

-Like Wealthfront, Personal Capital’s planning tool can model a broad set of goals in a unified plan.
-They are able to factor seven different types of income events and ten different spending goals into their analysis.
-While Wealthfront guides users through the planning process, providing recommendations along the way for each goal, Personal Capital’s tools are primarily driven by user input.
-For example, Personal Capital’s home purchase tool takes in the down payment and age at which the purchase will occur, but does not adjust spending to account for a change in the cost of living due to mortgage payments, property taxes, etc. In contrast, Wealthfront’s tool considers a user’s current housing costs, income, where they want to purchase, the length of the mortgage, and other variables to give users a range of home values they can afford.
-Once selected, Wealthfront then shows how homeownership will affect a user’s net worth over time by plotting it into a unified plan.
-Therefore, while Personal Capital offers a wider breadth of planning options, we gave the edge to Wealthfront as the Best Robo for Digital Financial Planning due to their more dynamic, data-driven planning tools.
+Like Wealthfront, Personal Capital’s planning tool can model a broad set of goals in a uniﬁed plan.
+Within their suite of planning tools, Personal Capital provides users with a retirement planner, savings planner, investment checkup tool, and retirement fee analyzer.
+Using the retirement analysis tool, individuals can factor seven diﬀerent types of income events and ten diﬀerent spending goals, covering a wide range of client needs.
+However, there are limitations to the tools provided.
+For example, Personal Capital’s home purchase tool takes into consideration the down payment and age at which the purchase will occur, but does not adjust spending to account for a change in the cost of living due to mortgage payments, property taxes, etc. In contrast, Wealthfront’s tool considers a user’s current housing costs, income, where they want to purchase, the length of the mortgage, and other variables to give users a range of home values they can aﬀord.
+Wealthfront then shows how homeownership will aﬀect a user’s net worth over time by plotting it in its uniﬁed plan.
+While Personal Capital oﬀers a wider breadth of planning options, Wealthfront wins as the Best Robo for Digital Financial Planning due to its more dynamic, data-driven planning tools.

 The Robo Ranking™ is the only comprehensive ranking of robo advisors that includes not only the features and services, but also portfolio performance, sourced from real accounts tracked by Backend Benchmarking.
 The Robo Ranking™ goes well beyond performance and grades the robos across more than 45 specific metrics.
 We scored each robo on various high-level categories, such as features, financial planning, customer experience, access to live advisors, transparency and conflicts of interest, size and tenure, account minimums, costs, and performance.
 Each metric where we grade the robos is specific and unambiguous.
 See the full scoring rubric here